3 tips for preventing heat stroke | Science-Environment

 In a heat wave, take time to check in with your elderly neighbours, family and friends to make sure they have the means to stay cool.
 If you encounter someone having the symptoms of heat stroke, call 911 to get them to an emergency room for evaluation and treatment.

 Perhaps the Lovin’ Spoonful said it best in their hit song “Summer in the City.”
-The song’s next line “All around, people looking half-dead” doesn’t have to describe you if you learn to avoid heatstroke.
+Hot town, summer in the city Back of my neck getting dirty and gritty Been down, isn't it a pity Doesn't seem to be a shadow in the city The song’s next line “All around, people looking half-dead” doesn’t have to describe you if you learn to avoid heatstroke.
 Just stay cool, rest and stay hydrated.
 Simple, right?
-(The Conversation) NSA
+(The Conversation) PMS PMS

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)